nestoregon/learn/vim/README.md

 ./main.py " execute command
 vim main.py " restores everything
 ```
 As far as recommendations it's actually ``Ctrl+n`` to see the freshest recommendation

+2021/01/29 Friday
+I have used Vim at work and successfully coded a regression NN.
+I do not recommend Vim, however, for quick testing
+or jupyter notebooks.
+For example, VSCode has very nice pluggins, even for README's.
+So using Vim whenever the application requires it is the way to go
+Do not use Vim when the best solution isn't Vim.

+I also noticed why it's a better for other applications such as quick prototyping.
+I notice it when I switch and code w/o Vim.
+The only thing that I do not enjoy
+as much is having to have a separate terminal instead of an integrated terminal such as VSCode.
+This is very annoying, because you either have to have two terminals
+and you do not enjoy full screen OR you need to close the current script in order to run it.
+I need to figure out a solution for this, such as the one Paco has, which
+is a terminal that drops down whenever needed.